Student Life

 Managing the Commute

-Bottom line, you do not need to have a car to be in this program.
-Nor would you incur any costs commuting between the two campuses for Joint Program purposes.
+The bottom line is that students do not incur any costs commuting between the two campuses for Joint Program purposes.

 Finding Housing

 Housing can be particularly tight in the small village of Woods Hole.
 That is one reason why WHOI owns residential properties in the Woods Hole/Falmouth community.
 The WHOI Housing Office provides these residences for use by students and guests of the Institution.
 Student needs are the priority throughout the year.
+Policies regarding student access to housing are described here.

 MIT also provides help finding housing near the Cambridge campus.
 Go to the Department of Housing web page for more information.